-804-112 Data Collection, Presentation and Analysis 3 Credits Offered in spring semester only.
+804-112 Data Collection, Presentation and Analysis 3 Credits

 This course is intended to introduce the individual to basic data collection, analysis and presentation techniques.
 The use of descriptive statistics as well as sampling, probability, and decision-making models will be covered.
 Data reliability will also be addressed.
 This course is intended as an introduction to basic statistics with an emphasis on current, real world applications.